gamemanual0/gm0/source/docs/robot-design/linear-motion-guide/extrusion-slides.rst

+.. include:: <isonum.txt>

 Extrusion Slides
 ================

 Extrusion slides are made up of a stack of extrusions that extend by sliding along each other.
 There are two ways to make this happen: bushings or V-wheels.
 Bushing slides connect the two slides with two self-lubricating plastic pieces that slide smoothly along the slots in the extrusion.
 V-wheel slides have V-shaped groove bearings on both sides of the extrusion that bite intro grooves on the extrusion, allowing the stages to slide smoothly.

 REV, Actobotics, and goBILDA all sell extrusion slide kits that integrate nicely with existing FTC kit parts.
 Beyond this, MakerBeam sells components for a V-wheel extrusion slide, and Misumi offers a few different sizes of bushing-based extrusion slides.
-REV furthermore sells a 8020 v-groove bearing slide kit for FRC, that is not recommended for FTC use cases.
+REV furthermore sells a 8020 v-groove bearing slide kit for FRC\ |reg|, that is not recommended for FTC use cases.

 .. note:: We recommend that newer teams stick to slide kits designed for FTC instead of DIY alternatives.